 You may wonder what seemingly abstract terms like "form" and "texture" have to do with improving the look of your yard.
-You may object that you're not painting a masterpiece, after all; you're just putting plants in the ground.
-Yet it is not coincidental that our subject shares some terminology with the world of art.
-The backyard is your canvas; your understanding of concepts such as form and texture will determine the beauty of the resulting picture.
+You're not painting a masterpiece, after all; you're just putting plants in the ground.
+Yet, it is not coincidental that landscape design shares some terminology with the world of art.
+The backyard is your canvas, and your understanding of concepts such as form and texture will determine the beauty of the resulting picture.

-Flowers may be sufficient to achieve the color schemes you desire, but when it comes to form and texture, you'll find the need for other allies, such as ornamental grasses, as well as trees and shrubs with interesting branching patterns and foliage.
+Flowers are instrumental in achieving specific color schemes, but when it comes to form and texture, you'll find the need for other allies, such as ornamental grasses as well as trees and shrubs with interesting branching patterns and foliage.

-Of the concepts mentioned above, perhaps the one most frequently overlooked by beginners is texture.
-Yet this oversight is easily corrected.
+Texture is perhaps the most frequently overlooked landscape design concept, but this oversight is easily corrected.
 It all starts with paying more attention to the leaves of your plants.
 Beginners are often so obsessed with the flowers of plants that they are blinded to the importance of foliage.
-But upon further reflection, it should become obvious that attractive leaves boast a selling point with which flowers cannot compete: namely, that they offer a display throughout the growing season (in fact, in the case of evergreen plants, a display that lasts the whole year).
+But upon further reflection, it should become obvious that attractive leaves boast a selling point with which flowers cannot compete: namely, that they offer a display throughout the growing season (in fact, in the case of evergreen plants, the foliage display lasts the entire year).

-For the sake of convenience, we can term plants that are valued more for their leaves than for their flowers "foliage plants."
+Plants that are valued more for their leaves than for their flowers are often referred to as "foliage plants."
 Beginners are well-advised to look for such plants when shopping at the nursery.
-Once you have identified them and have read my explanation of the concept, "texture," start comparing and contrasting the textures of these foliage plants.
-After you have developed an eye for texture, start experimenting with how you juxtapose your plants.
+Once you've developed an eye for texture, start experimenting with how you juxtapose your plants.
 The juxtaposition that will probably excite you the most is one that features a striking contrast.